defold/doc/docs/en/manuals/input.md

   1. Keyboard (single key as well as text input)
   2. Mouse (position, button clicks and mouse wheel actions)
-  3. Multitouch (on iOS and Android devices)
+  3. Single and multi-touch (on iOS and Android devices)
   4. Gamepads (as supported through the operating system and mapped in the [gamepads](#_gamepads) file)

 Input bindings